Cabrini College's size and interaction among professors and students attracted David Dunbar, Ph.D., in 2001.

 He is a supporter of undergraduate student/faculty research, and says his projects are multi-faceted and include studying a 250 million-year-old microbe called Halosimplex carlsbadense; genes that are involved in mouse mammary gland development; viral genome sequencing project and stream assessments.

-Dunbar earned a B.A. in biology from Lycoming College and a Ph.D. in molecular biology from Lehigh University.
+Dunbar earned a B.A. in biology from Lycoming College and a Ph.D. in molecular biology from Lehigh University, and conducted postdoctoral work at Yale Medical School.
 He has been published in the Journal of Excellence in College Teaching and the Journal of Insect Molecular Biology.